Cargo ship stuck in sand could remain in sea for many months

 The Brunswick newspaper reports that divers have been going inside the capsized vessel to remove oil and other possible contaminants that could pollute area waterways.

-Baer estimated about 29 miles of coastline have been impacted from oil and fuel that has leaked from the ship.
+Baer estimated about 29 miles (47 kilometers) of coastline have been impacted from oil and fuel that has leaked from the ship.

 Thus far, the unified command has received between 40 and 50 reports from citizens about possible pollutants from the ship.
 Baer said the unified command responds to every report or complaint.